 limbo – In some MU* games, an OOC area where players are placed in the event of a temporary ban or while awaiting a policy decision.
 Other names include “jail” or “hell”.

-L&L – Stands for “Lords and Ladies.”
+L&L – Short for “Lords and Ladies.”
 Usually refers to roleplaying games that revolve around playing or interacting with members of a peerage.

 main – Your main character, if you play multiple characters.